• Welcome to Focus on Photography

 Focus on Photography is a friendly photography forum for sharing images and discussing photography.

-Come join our growing community.
-The site is free and there are no ads.
+Come join our growing community, make new friends and get access to hidden/private forums.
 We hope to see you on the board!

 If You Could Photograph Just One Thing...